dtonhofer/prolog_notes/prolog_output_formatting.md

 Contrary to `format/x`, it does!

 So the escape sequences listed on the page of [writef/2](https://eu.swi-prolog.org/pldoc/doc_for?object=writef/2) may well be meaningful.
-In practice, they won't be used.
+In practice, it doesn't look they will be used much (but suppose the string comes in over the network, not the terminal.
+Then they _will_ be used.)

-### Placeholders
+### writef family placeholders

 Placeholders are introduced with `%`, as is the C tradition.